Trusted

 What is Gary Gensler’s primary source of income?

-Gary Gensler has primarily worked in public service roles in recent years.
-He currently serves as the SEC chairperson and earns around $32,000 monthly.
 His net worth has steadily increased since being appointed CFTC Chair in 2009.
 He also earns considerably from his investments and shares in various companies.

 How did Gary Gensler make his money?

-Apart from his public service position in the past three government administrations, Gary Gensler worked for 18 years at Goldman Sachs, one of the largest investment banks in the world.
+Gary Gensler worked for 18 years at Goldman Sachs, one of the largest investment banks in the world.
 He built an impressive investment portfolio from his experience with the firm.
 He also served as a professor at MIT.

 Gary Gensler vs. Bitcoin ETFs

 Since he was appointed SEC Chair, Gensler has engaged in several legal battles with the cryptocurrency community.
-His strongest stance has been against spot Bitcoin ETFs; the regulator has a history of rejecting spot ETF applications over market manipulation and fraud concerns.
+His strongest stance has been against spot Bitcoin ETFs.
+The regulator has a history of rejecting spot ETF applications over market manipulation and fraud concerns.

-However, in 2022, Grayscale Bitcoin Trust, a crypto asset manager, won a court case against the SEC to overturn the rejection of their spot Bitcoin ETF proposal.
-This loss may have been the catalyst for the regulator that had previously only approved Bitcoin futures ETF to greenlight more spot Bitcoin ETF applications, which were finally approved by the SEC in January 2024.
+This loss may have been the catalyst for the regulator to greenlight more spot Bitcoin ETF applications.
+These were finally approved by the SEC in January 2024.

-Want the inside scoop on how to take advantage of ETF news and prepare for a bitcoin ETF?
+Want the inside scoop on how to take advantage of ETF news and prepare for a Bitcoin ETF?
 Check our complete guide to help you make the most of ETF approval.

 Gensler was also at the center of the drama around the eventual spot ETF approval on Jan.
 10, 2024.
 The first hint of approval came from an SEC tweet on Jan.
 8, 2024, that was later claimed to be a hack.